rapidbenjamin/python-flask-web-api-demo/README.md

 ### Features:
 	- configuration files, environment variables and sensitive variables (in private folder)
+	- Production environment config : REDIS (as a server-side session storage), Nginx (as a frontend reverse proxy), Tornado or Gunicorn (as the application server) and some supervisor (upstart or supervisord) config file examples in utils folder
-	- Utils for server production setups
+	- Utils for server production setups (nginx and supervisor config files for redis,  tornado or gunicorn)
 	- Latest bootstrap, bootswatch, modernizer, jquery, moment.js, tinymcs, etc. served from content delivery networks.
 	- Module Sample PAGES, with home page  full-screen layout
 	- Module Sample database SECTIONS with SQLALchemy, relational models and Pagination